dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::

+You can install dbt Core and plugins using pip because they are Python modules distributed on [PyPI](https://pypi.org/project/dbt/).

 1. We recommend [installing virtual environments (venv)](/docs/core/pip-install#using-virtual-environments) to namespace "cloud-cli"
    - Venv name should be: `python3 -m venv dbt-cloud` and session should be activated with `source dbt-cloud/bin/activate`.